 Fade an Image to Color in Photoshop Faster with Live Gradients

-Learn a faster way to fade an image to any color background in Photoshop using the new Live Gradients feature in Photoshop 2023!
+Learn how to fade an image to color with Photoshop the new and easy way using live gradients.
 A step-by-step tutorial.

-Download PDF: Fade an Image to Color Faster with Live Gradients
+Download the PDF: Fade an Image to Color Faster with Live Gradients

 Which Photoshop version do I need?